matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

 # MSC3856: Threads List API

-An endpoint specific to listing the threads in a room is proposed to solve two
+An endpoint specific to listing the threads in a room is proposed to solve two client problems:
-issues:

-1. Clients wish to display threads by the most recently active.
+1. Clients wish to display threads ordered by the most recently active.
-2. Clients wish to display a list of threads the user is interested in.
+2. Clients wish to display a list of threads the user has participated in.

 It is currently difficult for clients to sort threads by the most recently responded to.
 Clients can use the [`/messages`](https://spec.matrix.org/v1.3/client-server-api/#get_matrixclientv3roomsroomidmessages)